Nat-Lab/shadowmanager/README.md

 	99-chinese-usage: This is an override that change the 'usage' command when the language is Chinese.
 	zz-interactive-mode: This makes shadowmanager run as an interactive shell.
 This is not recommend because it is not likely to work properly.
 However, this might be useful sometime.

+### Hooks

+Hooks are the function to be execute before or after certain actions.
+Those hooks can be define in hooks/.
+Some overrides might change the hooks as needed to archive some targets.

 ### License

 MIT License